 Concepts – This section forms a basic criteria for examining or choosing right hand fingering in a variety of musical textures.

-- Rest Stroke and Free Stroke Considerations (Exercises No.)
+- Rest Stroke and Free Stroke Considerations (Examples No.19-22)

 Additional Thoughts – Clarity on how we approach fingering in a practical way and in the practice room.